 The nursing master's degree builds on the baccalaureate degree to enable the student to develop expertise in one area.
 That specialty can range from running a hospital to providing care for prematurely born babies, from researching the effectiveness of alternative therapies to tackling social and economic causes of health problems.
 It is an opportunity for the student who has assessed his or her personal career goals and matched them to individual, community, and industry needs.
-What students can do with their APN degrees is limited only by their imagination.
+Students can a lot with their master's degree in nursing.

 Full-time nursing master's programs consist of 18 to 24 months of uninterrupted study.
-Many graduate school students, however, fit their master's-level studies around their work schedules, which can extend the time it takes to graduate.
+However, many graduate school students fit their master's-level studies around their work schedules, which can extend the time it takes to graduate.

 Classroom and clinical work are involved throughout the nursing master's degree program.
 In class, students spend less time listening to lectures and taking notes and more time participating in student-and faculty-led seminars and roundtable discussions.
 Extended clinical work is generally required.